cocos/cocos-docs/en/editor/editor-customization/engine-customization.md

 # Engine Customization Workflow

-The engine part of Cocos Creator 3.0 includes JavaScript, Cocos2d-x-lite, and adapter (adapter engine customization is not supported at this time).
+The engine part of Cocos Creator 3.0 includes JavaScript, Cocos2d-x-lite, and an adapter (adapter engine customization is not supported at this time).
 The engine is all open-source on GitHub.
 The addresses are as follows:

 - [JavaScript engine](https://github.com/cocos-creator/engine)
 - [Cocos2d-x-lite engine](https://github.com/cocos-creator/cocos2d-x-lite)